dheeban0111/prettier/Issue-Labels.md

   Facebook use Prettier internally.
 Issues marked with this label block Facebook upgrading Prettier.

+## Scope

+* <kbd>scope:dependency</kbd>

+  This is a real issue but cannot be solved by modifying Prettier itself, it must be fixed in one of our dependencies.

+* <kbd>scope:external</kbd>

+  This issue cannot be resolved in Prettier itself, it is an issue with something external, such as an editor integration.

 ## Status

 Status labels are particularly useful for finding issues that need attention.